San Juan County sports schedule

 Friday

-District 2-5A tennis individual championships at La Cueva – Day 1, 11 a.m.
+District 1-4A track and field championships at Aztec - Day 1, 10 a.m.

 Saturday